CT Scanning (Tomographic Imaging) Laboratory

 Mineralogical Mapping for Tight Reservoirs

-Some reservoirs are very difficult to quantify “pay” versus other non-pay zones when everything is mixed and interbed.
+Some reservoirs are difficult to quantify “pay” versus other non-pay zones when everything is mixed and interbed.
 Mineralogical mapping was done with density data to figure out net pay in this mixed dolomite/shale reservoir.

 CT Scanning Unconventional Reservoirs